A meekly hare named Carson’s small and young

-And full of ardent awe.
-Unlike his peers,
+But full of awe.
+Unlike his harish peers,

 A grove of trees with books from ancient years.